jnhyatt/gotrue-rs/README.md

 ## Examples

-To create an account, create a new client and execute the `sign_up` function with email and password:
+To create an User, create a new client and execute the `sign_up` function with email and password:

 ```rust
 use go_true_redux::Client;